Which BBQ is Best for You?

 They don't realize why it is so excellent for cooking or all that has happened to the wood in the charcoal making process.
 While it looks dark and dirty, all of the really nasty, tars and carcinogenic compounds in the wood have been burned off when it is made.
 75% of the wood's original mass is burned off.
 The remaining charcoal is mostly carbon that burns clean, hot and steady without much of any flame or smoke.
 It is similar to the activated charcoal that is used to filter and purify water.

-Now wood chips or chunks are added to get the right amount of smoke in the early stages of cooking.
+Wood chips or chunks may be added to get the right amount of smoke in the early stages of cooking.